 As stated above, Practical Examiner candidates must pass a PEAP written exam, which is administered at the end of the workshop.
 If necessary, a second attempt will be administered at the audit.
 If the candidate fails the second attempt, he/she will need to attend a full workshop and complete a successful audit to earn accreditation.

-All of this must be completed within 12 months of attending the accreditation workshop.
+All of this must be completed within 12 months of attending operator program accreditation workshops and six months of attending Rigger and Signalperson accreditation workshops.

 Within 12 months after attending a PEAP workshop and completing a clean audit, provisional Examiners must administer at least one live practical exam in that accreditation category; if they fail to do so, they must attend a Refresher Workshop before they are permitted to test.
 If they do not complete at least one exam in the 12 months after the Refresher Workshop, they must attend a full workshop.